thomasdelgado/parse-cloud-debugger/README.md

-## This utility is used for debuging Parse.com cloud code.
+### This utility is used for debuging Parse.com cloud code.

 ### Problem:
 The code deployed on Parse.com cloud is not available for DEBUG.
 The only way to "debug" the code is using the "console.log" !!
-Debuging your code allow you to write and indentify the bug faster !!
+Debuging your code allows you to write and identify the bugs faster !!

 =====================================================